Kansas City Hypoxic Ischemic Encephalopathy Attorney

-A lack of blood flow to or a lack of oxygen in the blood can cause HIE, and is often the result of medical negligence.
-Due to the far-reaching consequences of HIE, it is important to consider whether your child’s condition was caused by malpractice, and if so, whether you can pursue financial compensation for their medical treatment and ongoing care.
+A lack of blood flow or lack of oxygen in the blood can cause HIE, and is often the result of medical negligence.
+Due to the serious nature of HIE, it is important to consider whether your child’s condition was caused by malpractice, and if so, whether you can pursue financial compensation for their medical treatment and ongoing care.

-A Kansas City birth injury lawyer at Cullan & Cullan can offer experienced and compassionate insight if your child suffered any type of birth-related brain injury.
+Our Kansas City HIE lawyers at Cullan & Cullan can offer experienced insight if your child suffered a birth injury.
 As medical doctors and lawyers, we understand just how serious HIE can be and how much it may impact your child’s life – and your life.
-Our goal is to improve your child’s quality of life and stability to the fullest extent possible.
+Our goal is to improve your child’s quality of life to the fullest extent possible.

 HIE Causes & Risk Factors

 Hypoxic ischemic encephalopathy may have many causes, including: